 Also known as Black Fortress, Dimmuborgir is a lava field near Lake Mývatn.
 It’s one of North Iceland’s most popular attractions.
 The large stacks of rock and lava resemble a castle.

 Dettifoss Waterfall is well worth a stop on the Ring Road.
 This vast torrenting collection of cascades makes up the largest waterfall in Iceland and makes a great place for photos.

 Take a side trip to Husavik, the whale-watching capital of Iceland.
 Humpback whales are often seen here.

 If the name of this place rings a bell, that’s because it was the subject of one of the hit songs from Will Ferrel and Rachel Mcadam’s comedy Eurovision Song Contest: The Story of Fire Saga!
-The whale watching capital of Husavik is a popular road trips destination in north Iceland.
+The whale-watching capital of Husavik is a popular road trip destination in north Iceland.